 The next day was a long day.
 We were at 12,467 feet at Shira camp 2.
 We now had to head to 15,200 feet at the Lava Tower and then drop down 2,200 feet to Barranco camp at 13,000 feet.

-We were all noticing the lack of oxygen but most people had listened to Ian’s training advice prior to the climb and felt physically in good shape.
+I could notice the lack of oxygen but most people had listened to Ian’s training advice prior to the climb and felt physically in good shape.
 After about 1 hour of resting and lunch at this elevation, we moved down into the beautiful Barranco valley into Barranco camp.
 We had a little bit of rain but the weather cleared for a great view of the Barranco wall and the following days hike.
 We were tested and all passed!
 This was a great phycological boost.

 We were all tired but staying well hydrated throughout the day, this made all the difference and after cleaning up in camp we were all excited and invigorated by the days hike and felt great and excited about the coming days.
 Ian was happy with mine and everyone’s performance and we had a couple of easier days to come before the big and long summit day.
 We all went to bed early and woke up refreshed and ready for the wall.